The Outsport Project Draws to a Close

 29th November 2019

-The Outsport Final Conference was held in Budapest on 8th November, bringing to a formal close the Outsport project, of which LEAP Sports has served as a project partner.
+The Outsport Final Conference was held in Budapest on 8th November, bringing the project to a formal close.

 The closing conference was the final step of a 3 years-long innovative and challenging project, co-financed by the European Commission through the Erasmus Plus program, on the topic of “Innovative and educational approaches to prevent violence and tackle discrimination in sport based on sexual orientation and gender identity”.
 The project was coordinated by AICS (Italian Association for Culture and Sport) with key partners from Scotland (LEAP Sports Scotland), Germany (German Sport University Cologne), Austria (VIDC) and Hungary (FRIGO).